tolgatasci/tolgatasci/README.md

 ### Hi there 👋
-Tolga Tasci - 30 - Turkey :tr:
+Tolga Tasci - 30 :crab: - Turkey :tr:

 I share publicly everything I do.
 If I didn't do it for someone else.
 To make me a better quality sharer;
-- Follow me
+- Follow me :heavy_plus_sign:
 - Star the repositories you use or can use. ✨
-- Suggest me something.
+- Suggest me something. :envelope:
-- Suggest the mistakes I made or the skills I need to improve.
+- Suggest the mistakes I made or the skills I need to improve. :pencil2:

 How am I now:
 - I am a 1st year remote university student 🎒
 - I'm developing my english.
 - I'm looking for a job. 🔎
+- I'm interesting swimming. :swimming_man:

+Note : Swimming :swimming_man: and watching movies are my indispensable activities.
 <!--
 **tolgatasci/tolgatasci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.